shuhei/shuhei.github.com/source/_posts/2017-05-13-http-request-timeouts-in-javascript.markdown

 ### XMLHttpRequest

 [`XMLHttpRequest.timeout`](http://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/timeout) aborts a request after the given timeout and calls `ontimeout` event listeners.
-The documentation does not say about the exact timing, but I guess that it is until `readyState === 4`, which means that the entire response body has arrived.
+The documentation does not explain the exact timing, but I guess that it is until `readyState === 4`, which means that the entire response body has arrived.

 ### fetch()

-As far as I read [`fetch()`'s documentation on MDN](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch), it does not have any way to specify timeout.
+As far as I read [`fetch()`'s documentation on MDN](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch), it does not have any way to specify a timeout.
 So we need to handle by ourselves.
 We can do that easily using [`Promise.race()`](http://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/race).

 ```js
 function withTimeout(msecs, promise) {